Tide Tracker — Overview

 Constraints

-The display had to be large enough to be readable and stand out, but not so large to be prohibitively expensive (mainly due to the cost of a larger battery and screen).
+2. Aesthetics — The display had to be large enough to be readable and stand out, but not so large to be prohibitively expensive.
 I also had to make a suitable frame to encase all of the electronics.
 The decision was also made to use a black-and-white-only e-ink display over a multicolored e-ink display for cost and simplicity.

-It only seemed natural for a device that tracks the tides to be solar powered.
-This also gives the project a unique and challenging constraint.
+3. Solar powered — It only seemed natural for a device that tracks the tides to be solar powered.
 Being a low-power device also means that it could be battery powered and therefore portable!
-Even after a few cloudy days, I still want the tide tracker to be able to run on its own for a few days, which affects the selected battery capacity.

-The inception for the idea was September of 2023 upon visiting my friend's house for the first time.
-I didn't have any materials or implementation in mind until Black Friday in November of 2023, whereupon I began searching online for comparable project ideas.
-Ideally, I could just recreate an open-source project entirely, but I was not fully satisfied with what I saw, so I decided to make mine from scratch.
+4. Time frame — The inception for the idea was September of 2023.
+I didn't have any materials until Black Friday in November of 2023.
 The deadline was approximately one month later on Christmas of 2023.

 Description